-Today Texas Western College, a coeducational institution with an enrollment of almost 4,000 students, offers the following degrees: Bachelor of Science in Mining Engineering with options in Mining, Mining-Geology, and Metallurgy; Bachelor of Science in Engineering with Civil and Electrical options; Bachelor of Arts; Bachelor of Science in the Sciences; Bachelor of Business Administration; Bachelor of Music; and Master of Arts.
+Today Texas Western College, a coeducational institution with an enrollment of over 4,000 students, offers the following degrees: Engineer of Mines, Bachelor of Science in Mining Engineering, Metallurgical Engineering, Civil Engineering, and Electrical Engineering; Bachelor of Arts, Bachelor of Science in the Sciences, in Education, and in Nursing; Bachelor of Business Administration, Bachelor of Music, Master of Arts and Master of Science in Education.
 The College is primarily an undergraduate institution with emphasis on instruction.
 Proper attention, however, is given to the Masters Degree; and the curriculum is expanding on that level in accordance with faculty, facilities, and students available for graduate work.